 Cricopharyngeal (CP) Bar is a ridge-like thickening of the back wall of the cricopharyngeal muscle seen on XR swallow testsas an indentation of the upper oesophagus.
 It is thought to be due to scarring and reduced stretch of the CP muscle.
 It can be an asymptomatic, incidental finding or it may cause dysphagia.
 Sometimes, even when dysphagia is present it is not due to the bar itself, but other additional causes.

-The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Fibre-optic Endoscopic Evaluation of Swallowingand/or a Video-fluoroscopy Swallowing Study (x-ray).
+The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Flexible Endoscopic Evaluation of Swallowing and/or a Videofluoroscopy Swallowing Study (VFSS).

-Additional tests may be required such as a standard barium swallow, video-stroboscopy, high resolution impedance manometry,pH testingand/or salivary pepsin testing.
+Additional tests may be required such as a standard barium swallow, High Resolution Pharyngeal and Oesophageal Manometry, 24 hr pH/Impedance monitoring and/or oral salivary pepsin testing (Peptest).
 A validated questionnaire, called a patient-related outcome measure, is often completed initially, and repeated later on to measure your progress.
 E.g. Eat-10 or SWAL-QOL.

 Symptoms you might experience in the diagnosis of Cricopharyngeal muscle dysfunction include: